 - To keep Azelex® cream away from the mouth, eyes and other mucous membranes.
 If it does come in contact with the eyes, they should wash their eyes with large amounts of water and consult a physician if eye irritation persists.

 - If they have dark complexions, to report abnormal changes in skin color to their physician.

-- Due in part to the low pH of azelaic acid, temporary skin irritation (pruritus, burning, or stinging) may occur when Azelex® Cream is applied to broken or inflamed skin, usually at the start of treatment.
+- Due in part to the low pH of azelaic acid, temporary skin irritation (pruritus, burning, or stinging) may occur when Azelex® cream is applied to broken or inflamed skin, usually at the start of treatment.
 However, this irritation commonly subsides if treatment is continued.
-If it continues, Azelex® Cream should be applied only once-a-day, or the treatment should be stopped until these effects have subsided.
-If troublesome irritation persists, use should be discontinued, and patients should consult their physician.
+If it continues, Azelex® cream should be applied only once-a-day, or the treatment should be stopped until these effects have subsided.
+If troublesome irritation persists, use should be discontinued, and patients should consult their physician (see ADVERSE REACTIONS).